liaoyanqing666/liaoyanqing666.github.io/README.md

 - **game.html**: This is a small Easter egg game I included.
 You can choose to keep it or remove it.
 - **LICENSE**: This file contains the open-source license for the website.
 You don't need to modify it, but you can replace it with a more permissive MIT license if desired.
 - **CNAME**: This file is used to link a custom domain. **Be sure to delete this file if you're not using a custom domain**.
 To delete it, open the file, click the three dots in the top-right corner, and select **Delete file**.
+- - **track-visitors.js**: This file is used to record who visited the site and is currently sent to the project author's database, be sure to **delete this file** first

 ### Edit the Content

 1. After cloning the repository locally, it's recommended to use **Visual Studio Code (VSCode)** for editing.
 2. Install the **Live Server** extension for VSCode to preview your changes in real-time.
 3. Once you finish editing the `index.html` and other files, commit and push the changes back to your GitHub repository.
+4. Remember to delete the entire `track-visitors.js` file, otherwise your website visitor record will be received by me.

 ### Deploy Your Website